 In almost all editing forms we have common fields like the ones shown in the image.
 Basically, the fields name and comment are present in all forms and the rest will be visible depending on the type of the object being handled.
 Bold field names with a red asterisk indicate required attributes and the user should inform values for them otherwise the code generation will fail.

-name obeys the PostgreSQL rule for object naming (63 bytes long names).
+name obeys the PostgreSQL rule for object naming which accepts up to 63 bytes long names in a default installation.
 The only exception here is for cast and operator objects.
-For the first the name can't be assigned by the user because pgModeler is responsible to automatically generate the object's name and for the second a special rule must be followed: operator names should be composed by one or more of the following characters
+For the casts, the name can't be assigned by the user because pgModeler is responsible for automatically generating the object's name, and for the operators a special rule must be followed: operator names should be composed by one or more of the following characters

 +-*/ <> =~!@#%^&|‘? (details at PostgreSQL documentation).